alexdjango23/coursera/README.md

 ```

 3. Use this table to compute order_binary for the 30 day window after the test_start_date for the test named item_test_2

+# You can find the table and charts under the Files section on the left hand side.
 ```
 SELECT
 test_assignment,